How to move out of a rental home: A quick checklist when leaving a rental property

 Before you hand back the keys to the rental property owner, make sure you've ticked off the following tasks.

-End of lease cleaning is important so that you can get your entire bond back.
+End of tenancy cleaning is important so that you can get your entire bond back.
 Think of this as a spring cleaning before leaving for a new home.
 Most rental agreements would require you to leave the property in the same condition as when you moved in, except for fair wear and tear.

 Your landlord might give you a tenant move out checklist, which details what needs to be done.
 And if you're lucky, they might want to do some renovations after you leave so they might not be so picky about the state it's left it.